 - 1. Vortex amplified cDNA briefly (2-3 sec).
 Be sure to keep caps closed on tubes.
 Briefly centrifuge tubes (~2 sec). - 2.
-For each sublibrary to be sequenced, aliquot 10 μL of cDNA into a PCR strip tube, then add 25 μL of molecular biology grade water to bring the total volume to 35 μL.
-Ensure that any concentrations obtained by the Qubit, not the Bioanalyzer, are recorded for further downstream steps (Section 3.5: Sublibrary Index PCR) and store any remaining cDNA at -20°C to be used for future experiments.
+For each sublibrary to be sequenced, aliquot out 100 nanograms into a PCR strip tube and bring the total volume to 35 \muL using molecular biology grade water.
+Ensure that concentrations obtaining from the Qubit, not the Bioanalyzer, are used to aliquot 100 ng.
+Store any remaining cDNA at -20°C to be used for future experiments.

-Note: Keep these tubes on ice.
+Note 1: Keep these tubes on ice.